yes-pripri/Mario-Jump-/README.md

  ## 📕 About

- Mario Jump is a game: You have to jump the pipe, when you can't jump the game is over.
+ Mario Jump is a amazing game: You have to jump the pipe, when you can't jump the game is over.

 <img src="gif.gif">